.

 Reliable And Experienced Help For Legal Malpractice

 If an attorney does not provide competent service or behaves unethically, you may have the right to seek compensation for your damages.
-At Leeseberg Tuttle, we help clients in Columbus and throughout Ohio who have suffered harm from an attorney’s negligence (also known as legal malpractice).
+At Leeseberg Tuttle, we help clients in Columbus and throughout Ohio who have suffered harm from an attorney’s negligence, also known as legal malpractice.

-Our attorneys use more than 75 combined years of experience to represent people who have experienced malpractice by an attorney in personal injury, medical malpractice, or other civil litigation.
+Our attorneys use more than 75 combined years of experience to represent people who have experienced malpractice by an attorney in personal injury, medical malpractice or other civil litigation.
 Applying our diligence and skill, we thoroughly investigate the details of your circumstances, build a conclusive case and hold negligent attorneys accountable for their actions.

 Legal Malpractice In Ohio: Frequently Asked Questions

-Lawyer negligence and legal malpractice is a tricky area of the law and can be highly sensitive in nature.
+Lawyer negligence and legal malpractice are a tricky area of the law and can be highly sensitive in nature.
 For example, if your negligent attorney is still representing you, it can be difficult to know what to do next and how to proceed.
 Therefore, our attorneys answer some frequently asked questions with respect to legal malpractice and lawyer negligence.

 What is legal malpractice?